mozilla/pontoon/specs/0108-community-health-dashboard.md

 ## Active users

 Pie charts showing ratios of active vs. all managers, reviewers and contributors.
 See the existing scripts ([1](https://github.com/flodolo/scripts/blob/954fa85/pontoon/active_contributors.py), [2](https://github.com/flodolo/scripts/blob/954fa85/pontoon/list_reviewers_with_contribution_stats.py)) for criteria of defining active users and for details on how to retrieve data.
+Active managers are managers who logged into Pontoon within a selected time frame.

 ## Unreviewed suggestion lifespan